President Trump’s Campaign Runs Ads In Washington, D.C. Market To Soothe His Anxieties, Staffers Claim

 Unofficially, however, the ads are intended for an audience of one: Donald Trump himself.

-Two unidentified sources, one described as a Trump campaign adviser, the reportedly other an individual close to the president, said that the ads are intended to ease Trump’s anxieties.
+Two unidentified sources, one described as a Trump campaign adviser and the other reportedly an individual close to the president, said that the ads are intended to ease Trump’s anxieties.

-By strategically placing the pro-Trump ads in such a way as to virtually guarantee that he’ll see them, Trump’s team hopes to soothe the purportedly-distraught POTUS.
+By strategically placing the pro-Trump ads in such a way as to virtually guarantee that he’ll see them, Trump’s team hopes to soothe the reportedly distraught POTUS.

-The ads are also intended as a counter to anti-Trump ads that have been produced recently by the Lincoln Project, a group of disaffected Republicans, led by George Conway, that want to see Trump voted out of office.
-One recent Lincoln Project ad, entitled “Mourning in America,” ran in the D.C. market.
+The ads are also intended as a counter to anti-Trump ads that have been produced recently by the Lincoln Project, a group of disaffected Republicans.
+Led by George Conway they want to see Trump voted out of office.
+One recent Lincoln Project ad entitled “Mourning in America” ran in the D.C. market.

 Conway himself seemed to effectively admit that the intended audience for the ads included Trump.

-“I was thinking, ‘Well, why can’t you just run an ad on the cable provider for the White House, so that some certain individual would see it?,'” he said.
+“I was thinking, ‘Well, why can’t you just run an ad on the cable provider for the White House, so that some certain individual would see it?'” he said.